Prescriptions and Dispensary

 How Do I Request My Repeat Prescriptions?

-- In the practice - there is a post box to the right of the entrance door which is regularly checked for post and requests and a repeat prescriptions box at the dispensary.
+- At the practice - there is a post box located on the outside of the building, to the right of the entrance door, which is regularly checked for post and requests and a repeat prescriptions box at the dispensary.
 If you do not have your repeat prescription slip which came with your medicine, you can write your requirements along with your name and date of birth.

 Patients who live outside a one mile radius of a pharmacy may elect to collect their medication and appliances from the practice dispensary.
 Patients who live within a one mile radius of a pharmacy will have their prescriptions sent to their chosen pharmacy.